Neil Harrison (curler): Biography

 Following their success in the early 1980s, the team began to perform poorly.
 Kawaja was removed from the team, replaced by Graeme McCarrel, with Savage becoming skip, and Werenich throwing third.
 With Harrison, still playing lead, the team played in the 1987 Canadian Olympic Curling Trials, finishing third.
 The team went on to win the provincial championship again in 1988.
 At the 1988 Labatt Brier, the team finished third, after losing the semi-final to Saskatchewan's Eugene Hritzuk.
 Harrison would later become the team's alternate, when they won the 1990 Labatt Brier and 1990 World Men's Curling Championship.
 Harrison would only play in one game at the 1990 World Championship, in a match against the United States.

 Into the early 1990s, Harrison once again played lead for the rink, with their 1990 lead Pat Perroud throwing second stones.
 With Savage now off the team, Kawaja was brought back to throw third stones.
 This new lineup won two provincial championships, in 1995 and 1997.
 At the 1995 Labatt Brier, the team made the playoffs after winning a tie breaker match against PEI's Robert Campbell.
 However, they were eliminated in their first playoff match against Alberta's Kevin Martin.
 The 1997 Labatt Brier would be Harrison's last.
 The team made it to the playoffs again, only to be eliminated in the playoffs, this time to New Brunswick's James Grattan.

 Harrison was inducted into the Canadian Curling Hall of Fame in 1991.
 Outside of curling, Harrison was employed as a firefighter in Scarborough, Ontario, with the Toronto Fire Services.
 Harrison won numerous provincial firefighters curling championships, and won national firefighters curling championships in 1978, 1979, 1980, 1982, 1988, 1991, 1994, 2000, 2001 and 2007.
 Later in his life, he wrote for the Ontario Curling Report.
 He was named captain (not a playing position) of team North America at the 2011 Continental Cup.
 Harrison also coached the Scottish men's team at the 2004 World Championship and the U.S. women's team at the 2011 World Championship.

 In 2009, Werenich, Savage, Kawaja and Harrison were inducted into the Ontario Sports Hall of Fame.

 Harrison died from cancer at the age 65 on February 24, 2014, after having suffered from a series of strokes.
-He is survived by his wife Jane and two children.
+He is survived by his wife Jane and two children, including Sean.